 Waking after about three hours of sleep is particularly common and many women experience hot flushes, night sweats or want to get up and have a pee (yes, we have oestrogen receptors in our bladder as well).
 But the other main issue is weight gain.

 Not getting enough sleep makes you more likely to gain weight, according to a review article in the journal Obesity, that analyzed findings from 36 studies.
 The link appears to be especially strong among women during menopause and children.
 Lack of sufficient sleep tends to disrupt hormones that control hunger and appetite, and the resulting daytime fatigue often discourages you from exercising or eating healthily.
 How I remember those days so well!
 Dianne from Brisbane does as well.
 How fabulous does she look now.

-How to turn around your sleep, liver health, nutrition, and improve your energy again during menopause is all in two fabulous 12 week online coaching programmes that you listen to in your own time.
+How to achieve this as well as learning how to restore your liver health, change your nutrition to suit your menopause transition and improve your energy, is all in two fabulous 12 week online step-by-step coaching programmes that you do in your time at your pace with my support.
 The Circuit Breaker programme is for you if you are thinner/ leaner and the Transform Me programme is for you if you are overweight and struggling to lose weight.

 Menopause is the transition into the next phase of our lives – our ageing.
 And when oestrogen is low, there are numerous changes that occur in our body, from our pituitary hormones which control sleep, to our muscles to our blood sugar regulation.
 I’ve pulled all the scientifically-evidenced solutions together in the fabulous MyMT™ programmes, which I originally designed for me, but they are now available for you too.